ropensci-org/roblog/inst/templates/markdown-post.md

 Beware!
 If you want to generate this post from R Markdown, use the R Markdown template instead!

-  Everywhere in this template (YAML, paths to images), you should change "post-template" to the slug of your post, and "2019-06-04" to the publication date.
+Throughout this template (YAML), you should change "post-template" to the slug of your post, and "2019-06-04" to your publication date.

 Introduction including outline of the post.